 Discover a New York holiday unlike no other.
 Tourlane creates tailor-made journeys that suit your every desire.
 So, if you want to discover America holidays with New York as a jumping-off or to explore the heart of the city like a native, our USA Travel Experts will create a one-of-a-kind trip with you in mind.
-Crossing the Brooklyn Bridge as the sun sets, eating a slice of pizza in the East Village, or taking in the green in Central Park—these quintessential activities are for New Yorkers just as much they are for you.
-In a city where roaming down Broadway to catch a play and going to the cultural trove of the MoMa are the norm, these moments remind you why New York, the meeting point of culture, art, and history, is unquestionably one of the best cities in the world.
+Crossing the Brooklyn Bridge as the sun sets, eating a slice of pizza in the East Village, or taking in the green in Central Park—these quintessential activities are for New York personified.
+In a city where roaming down Broadway to catch a play and going to the cultural trove of the MoMa is the norm, these moments remind you why New York, the meeting point of culture, art, and history, is unquestionably one of the best cities in the world.
 A New York break on its own, or part of a larger tour, would need to visit some of the top sights below.

 One World Trade Centre

 The most famous square in New York attracts visitors to the heart of Manhattan with countless shops and numerous landmarks.
 Colourful neon signs and thousands of lights illuminate the night sky above Times Square.
 Nearby, Broadway’s finest plays all beckon you into the heart of the city’s thespian culture, while Madame Tussaud’s Wax Museum shows a more playful side of Manhattan.
 No New York Holiday is complete without a visit to this historic square.

 The largest Christmas tree in the USA shines in December at the Rockefeller Centre, one of the city’s most famous buildings.
 Built in the 1940s, the building has stood the test of time, and continues to be one of the Big Apple’s most venerated architectural masterpieces.
 Don’t forget to grab your skates and hit the ice rink here—or grab your binoculars and ascend the 70 stories to get the best view of the city.